International-Data-Spaces-Association/IDS-testbed/minimum-viable-data-space/MVDS.md

 # How can I start implementing a MVDS?
 To implement a Minimum Viable Data Space, you have two alternative paths to follow:
 :one: You can form this MVDS by (re)using and customizing the open-source components listed on [IDS Github](https://github.com/International-Data-Spaces-Association/idsa/blob/main/overview_repositories.md).
-For solutions that have a higher maturity level, you can check the ones that are part of [IDS Graduation Scheme](https://github.com/International-Data-Spaces-Association/idsa/blob/main/graduation_scheme/Projects.md)
+Some of these solutions are also being used in [IDS Reference Testbed](../README.md).
+For solutions with a higher maturity level, you can check the ones that are part of [IDS Graduation Scheme](https://github.com/International-Data-Spaces-Association/idsa/blob/main/graduation_scheme/Projects.md)

-:two: You can
-- Should start by checking the available open-source components listed on [IDS Github].
-[IDS Graduation Scheme] for more mature solutions.
+:two: You can start by developing some or all components from scratch, by following the specifications on [IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G)

 :arrow_forward: At the end of both paths, we highly recommend to use [IDS-testbed](https://github.com/International-Data-Spaces-Association/IDS-testbed) to ensure the compatibility and interoperability of the components you will be using in your MVDS.